 by forgetting the map part of the stable map and compose it with the inverse of (\ref{form81420}), for $j=1,2$. \begin{prop} There exist $\delta_3>0$, and a (strata-wise) smooth map

 such that: \begin{enumerate} \item The next diagram commutes.

-Here the horizontal arrows are maps (\ref{form840}), the left vertical arrow is the right vertical arrow of Diagram (\ref{diag86}). \item We put $\Phi(\sigma;T) = (\sigma'(\sigma;T),T'(\sigma;T))$.
+Here the horizontal arrows are {the} forgetful maps (\ref{form840}), the left vertical arrow is the right vertical arrow of Diagram (\ref{diag86}). \item We put $\Phi(\sigma;T) = (\sigma'(\sigma;T),T'(\sigma;T))$.
 Then we have the following estimate.

-for $m-2 \ge n, \ell \ge 0$, $\ell >0$. \end{enumerate} \end{prop} Note $\delta_3$ in this proposition is the same constant as in Proposition \ref{prop816}. \begin{proof} The existence of the map $\Phi$ satisfying (1) is an immediate consequence of the fact that during the inductive step of the construction of gluing map in Sections \ref{alternatingmethod} and \ref{subsecdecayT}, we never change the complex structure of the source.
-The estimate (\ref{form842}) will be proved in Subsection \ref{appendixG}. \end{proof} We define
+for $m-2 \ge n$, $m-2 \ge \ell >0$. \end{enumerate} \end{prop} Note $\delta_3$ in this proposition is the same constant as in Proposition \ref{prop816}. \begin{proof} Existence of the map $\Phi$ satisfying (1) is an immediate consequence of the fact that during the inductive step of the construction of gluing map in Chapters \ref{alternatingmethod} and \ref{subsecdecayT}, we never change the complex structure of the source.
+The estimate (\ref{form842}) will be proved in Section \ref{appendixG}. \end{proof} We define {Resforj@${\rm Resfor}^{(j)}$}

 where the $\mathcal V^{(j),\R}_{1} \times \mathcal V^{(j),\R}_{2} \times (1/\nu,\infty]$ component of ${\rm Resfor}^{(j)}$ is the map (\ref{form840}) and its component of the factor in the third line is the restriction map and